 Several reading-level moves follow from taking the Kartikeya story seriously rather than treating it as decorative biography.

 Second, Mars wants a worthy post.
 The senapati appointment is not decorative biography; it is the deity-pattern that the planet inherits.
 A Mars without a worthy post tends to invent unworthy ones, either by picking fights it does not need to fight or by turning the same fire inward into self-criticism.
-The Jyotishi who can identify what the chart's Mars was actually built to defend, and who can encourage the native toward that vocation, is doing the most useful remedial work the planet allows.
+The Jyotishi who can identify what the chart's Mars was actually built to defend, and who can encourage the person toward that vocation, is doing the most useful remedial work the planet allows.

 Third, Mars and Mercury are not natural friends.
 Most beginners assume that all the planets reinforce each other when conjoined.
 The friendship table tells a different story for Mars-Mercury contacts, and the myth explains why.
 The warrior temperament does not naturally agree with the analytical temperament.
 A Mars-Mercury conjunction is not a curse, but it is also not a simple amplification, and the reader has to ask which deity is louder in the placement.
 The rest of the chart will usually answer.